Pear-Trading/FoodLoop-Web/README.md

 ## Environments

-The app defaults to using the development server.
-For other options, see `src/environments/environments.ts`.
+The app defaults to using the production environment.
+For other options, see `angular.json`.

 ## Build